-This program is designed for individuals interested in teaching learners with mild/moderate special education needs, in particular but not exclusive to students with learning disabilities, emotional/behavioral disorders, mild intellectual disabilities, traumatic brain injury, other health impaired or Autism Spectrum disorders.
+This program is designed for individuals interested in teaching learners with mild/moderate special education needs, in particular, but not exclusive to students with learning disabilities, emotional/behavioral disorders, mild intellectual disabilities, traumatic brain injury, other health impaired and Autism Spectrum disorders.
 Completion of the program authorizes candidates to work with students who have autism spectrum disorders.

-Credential candidates receive a complete range of instruction and support in instructing learners with mild/moderate disabilities within a continuum of service delivery options.
-The Reading Instruction
+Credential candidates receive a complete range of instruction, skill development, and professional insights for instructing K-12 learners with mild/moderate disabilities within a continuum of service delivery options.